Knight Moves (video game)

 Knight Moves is a puzzle video game released for Windows in 1995.

-Development

 Gameplay

 The player controls a chess knight, and must navigate around various hazards and enemies to pick up power-ups and treasure.

 Reception

 Next Generation reviewed the PC version of the game, rating it two stars out of five, and stated that "Coupled with a set of frustratingly difficult levels early on, Knight Moves almost seems made to disappoint puzzle gamers."